anton-k/mig/docs/src/00-foreword.md

 The mig borrows idea of type-safe functions to represent route handlers.
 But types represent only individual handlers.
 It does not describe the full server.
-But we have typesafety on the level of the single route.
-And error messages are going to be localised and dedeicated to a single route.
+But we have type safety on the level of the single route.
+And error messages are going to be localised and dedicated to a single route.

-Using type-level description of the routes provide the same benefits as in serbvant case:
+Using type-level description of the routes provide the same benefits as in servant case:

 * safe type check of the conversions of low level request and response elements
-* usage of generic haskell functions as handlers
+* usage of generic Haskell functions as handlers

 * declarative design of the servers

 In the mig API is a value that is derived from the server at run-time.